sumeeth05/dgui/README.md

 ### 🎯 Purpose & Goal

-DGUI is designed to be a lightweight, flexible and highly customizable.
+`dgui` is designed to be a lightweight, flexible and highly customizable.

 - 🎮 For both desktop tools and in-game HUDs.
 - ✨ Layout, styling are completely customizable.